handrews/OpenAPI-Specification/src/oas.md

 A simple object to allow referencing other definitions in the specification.
 It can be used to reference parameters and responses that are defined at the top level for reuse.

+The Reference Object is a [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-02) that uses a [JSON Pointer](http://tools.ietf.org/html/rfc6901) as its value.
+For this specification, only [canonical dereferencing](http://json-schema.org/latest/json-schema-core.html#anchor27) is supported.

 ##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---